-(e.g., a when a fleet of electric vehicles charged, the SRMER will describe the operational impact of the charging, but not capture how the additional load from the fleet may prompt additional electric generators to be built).
+SRMER only describes the immediate operational response of the electric grid to a perturbation.
+It does not capture how the perturbation may influence the structure of the grid at a later point (e.g., when a fleet of electric vehicles are charged, the SRMER will describe the operational impact of the charging but will not capture how the additional load from the fleet may prompt additional electric generators to be built).
 Therefore, a SRMER alone is typically unsuitable if an analyst wishes to comprehensively describe the impact of an intervention.
 Instead, it is often more suitable to use a long-run marginal emission rate (LRMER) or a blend of a SRMER and LRMER.
-See (Gagnon and Cole 2022) for more detailed discussion of this concept.
+See Gagnon and Cole (2022) and Gagnon and O'Shaughnessy (2024) for a more detailed discussion of this concept.

-These metrics are reported as rates per MWh of end-use load.
-If a user wishes to obtain the SRMER at the busbar level (if they are estimating the emissions avoided by an alternative generation source injected at the busbar level, for example), they should adjust by the marginal distribution loss rate, as described in Section 5.1.
+These metrics are reported as rates per megawatt-hour of end-use load.
+If a user wishes to obtain the SRMER at the busbar level (if they are estimating the emissions avoided by an alternative generation source injected at the busbar level, for example), they should adjust by the marginal distribution loss rate, as described in section 5.1.

-For every balancing area and every hour, the Cambium method identifies a single marginal generator, although multiple regions can have the same marginal generator if they are connected by a partially utilized transmission line.
-In practice, which generator is on the margin can (and typically does) switch much more frequently than the 1-hour resolution of the Cambium data sets.
+For every BA and every hour, the Cambium method identifies a single marginal generator, although multiple regions can have the same marginal generator if they are connected by a partially utilized transmission line.
+In practice, which generator is on the margin can (and typically does) switch much more frequently than the 1-hour resolution of the Cambium datasets.

 SRMER depends on proper identification of the marginal generator (and energy source).
-As we discuss in Section 6.5, identification of marginal generators and energy sources is an ongoing area of research.
+As we discuss in section 6.5, identification of marginal generators and energy sources is an ongoing area of research.
 We encourage any researcher working with this metric to approach it with a critical eye.

-Cambium's modeled SRMER values are not appropriate for real-time operational decision-making.
+Cambium's modeled SRMER values are not appropriate for real-time operational decisionmaking.
 The primary intended use of this metric is to inform research questions that depend on anticipating the patterns of SRMER in potential futures (e.g., what the patterns of SRMER might look like in a future with high variable generator deployment).

-The CH4 and N2O metrics are reported in g/MWh, whereas CO2 and CO2e rate metrics are reported in kg/MWh. "c" indicates emissions from direct combustion, whereas "p" indicates emissions from precombustion processes. srmer_co2e reports combined combustion and precombustion rates.
+The CH4 and N2O metrics are reported in g/MWh, whereas CO2 and CO2e rate metrics are reported in kg/MWh. " $c$ " indicates emissions from direct combustion, whereas " $p$ " indicates emissions from precombustion processes. srmer_co2e reports combined combustion and precombustion rates.